bliekp/nl.brighters.roowifi/README.md

 This little app enables you to command your Roomba vacuumcleaner using a RooWifi module on top of it.

 What works::
 * Homey responds to the 'clean' and 'dock' commands.
-However, for now this only a simple trigger.
+However, for now this is only a simple trigger.

 What doesn't work (yet):